awsteiner/o2scl/doc/o2scl/sphinx/lset.rst

 library to use the new directory.
 It is assumed that the directory structure within the data directory has not changed.

-If you have changed the directory structure of the O\ :sub:`2`\ scl data files, then many of the I/O classes allow you to specify the full pathname of the file you wish to load.
+If you have changed the directory structure of the O₂scl data files, then many of the I/O classes allow you to specify the full pathname of the file you wish to load.